Lakhankumawat/LearnCPP/M-MathematicalAlgorithms/README.md

 --> If 2k -1 is prime for k>1, then 2k-1(2k -1) is a perfect number.
 --> A perfect number is called Ore Harmonic number if the harmonic mean of its divisor is an integer.

+### Time complexity:
+Time complexity of perfect number is n.